The most desired dental benefit meets the need of working-age people

 "The new service responds to people's wishes and genuine needs.
 Although access to dental care in the public sector is congested, private dental care can be accessed quickly.
 Dental care as an employee benefit shifts patients from the public side to the private side and thus lightens the treatment burden of the public side," Kuusela says.

-The dental benefit cannot be used for aesthetic services.
-Dental care is a tax-exempt employee benefit that, according to the Tax Administration, must be provided in a common and reasonable manner.
+The dental care benefit included in the wellbeing benefit cannot be used for aesthetic services.
+Wellbeing is a tax-exempt employee benefit that, according to the Tax Administration, must be provided in a common and reasonable manner.
 The benefit should be offered collectively to all staff.
-Edenred Dental Care is a completely virtual benefit that travels with you in your smartphone through Apple Pay and Google Pay payment methods.
+Edenred Wellbeing is a completely virtual benefit that travels with you in your smartphone through Edenred Pay, Apple Pay, and Google Pay payment methods.

 Poor oral hygiene can lead to serious oral and dental diseases such as gingivitis, tooth decay and oral mucosal diseases.
 Oral infections can increase the risk of developing cardiovascular diseases, for example.
 In addition, orthodontic treatments, for example, can be used to solve migraines caused by an incorrect bite.